peacalm/cpp-luaw/README.md

 **Notice**: Type conversions may be different to Lua!

-We mainly use C++'s type conversion strategy, in addition, a conversion strategy between number (float number) and number-literal-string, which is supported by Lua.
+We mainly use C++'s type conversion strategy, in addition, a conversion strategy between number and number-literal-string, which is supported by Lua.

 Details:
 1. Implicitly conversion between integer, number, boolean using